turingschool-examples/ruby-exercises/enumerables/README.md

-The enumerable_exercises_test.rb file has a number of exercises to help you better work with enumerables in ruby.
-Below is a list of enumerables that will help you complete the exercises - research each of them on the Ruby Docs for Enumerables to learn more about what they do and how they are used.
-There are additional methods that you will need to complete the exercises; each of these additional methods can be found in the Ruby Docs for Enumerables.

-* map
-* find
-* group_by
-* all
-* select
-* count
+If you haven't already, first complete the Enumerable Exercises Repo: https://github.com/turingschool/enums-exercises.
+The Enumerable Exercises Repo will help you learn about all the important enumerables and how they work.
+After you are familiar with several enumerables, the exercises in this folder will help you work on your problem solving with enumerables.
+You will need to select which enumerable will best fit the problem.

+For the `enumerables_one_test`, you will only need `map`, `find`, and `find_all` to complete the tasks.

+For `enumerables_exercises_test`, you will need to consider all enumerables and pick which one will be the best choice.